Skip to content

 Data Fetching Methods

-Nuxt Kirby offers two complementary approaches to fetch data from your Kirby CMS.
-Understanding when to use each method will help you build more efficient and maintainable applications.
+Nuxt Kirby offers two approaches to fetch data from your Kirby CMS.
+Choose the right method for your use case.

 TIP